Health and Insurance

 Cabinet Lyon Ouest 13 chemin du Petit Bois 69130 ECULLY Telephone: 04 78 66 12 34 Cabinet Lyon 7 Jean Macé 45 rue du Professeur Grignard Telephone: 69007 LYON 04 72 70 59 40 Cabinet Lyon Est 4 rue de la Doua 69100 VILLEURBANNE Telephone: 04 37 45 10 45

-You have the possibility to benefit from free osteopathy sessions, by appointment from Monday to Friday from 8am to 8pm and on Saturday from 8am to 2pm.
+You can benefit from free osteopathic sessions, by appointment, Monday to Friday from 8am to 8pm and Saturday from 8am to 2pm.

 Hospitals